 Talent rinses the coverslip with water.
 Important Step

 To prepare functionalized cantilever surface, first immerse the cantilevers in chromic acid [1], and clean the cantilevers at 80 degrees Celsius for 10 minutes [2].
+Use water and absolute ethyl alcohol wash away the acid [3].

 Talent immerses the cantilevers in acid.

 Talent places them in an oven.

+Add shoot: Talent wash the cantilevers with a washing bottle

-Immerse the cantilever with 1% volume by volume APTES toluene solution to perform amino-silanization in a plastic tube cap [1], and then bake the cantilever at 80 degrees Celsius for 15 minutes [2].
+Immerse the cantilever with 1% volume by volume APTES toluene solution to perform amino-silanization in a plastic tube cap for 1 h [1], Rinse the cantilever with absolute ethyl alcohol [2] and then bake the cantilever at 80 degrees Celsius for 15 minutes [3].

 Talent immerses the cantilevers in solution.

+Add shoot: Talent rinses cantilever with a washing bottle.

 Talent places them in an oven.

+Immerse the cantilever in sulfo-SMCC solution for 1 h [1], and then rinse the cantilever with absolute ethyl alcohol [2]

+Add shoot: Talent immerses the cantilever in a drop of solution.

+Add shoot: Talent rinses the cantilever with a washing bottle.

 To link the C-ELP50nm-NGL (pronounce as Cys- E-L-P-fifty-N-G-L) to the surface, immerse the cantilevers in the C-ELP50nm-NGL with the maleimide group of sulfo-SMCC for 1.5 hours [1].
 Then, wash away the unreacted C-ELP50nm-NGL on the cantilever by ultrapure water [2].